A Simple Low-Cut Filter

 - }

-Short info about filters
+Short Info about Filters

 There are IIR and FIR filters.
 FIR is doing a convolution, it multiplies and sums each sample with so called "kernel" (an array of numbers).
 It's like an "impulse" that we load for convolution reverb or convolution-based amp sim.
 Using such pre-calculated "kernels" (they can be recalculated "on-the-fly") allows creating very precise filters, and making linear-phase one is easy with FIR.
 Though usually FIR filter require more CPU, depending on kernel size.
 Because of that they are not often used in Plug'n Script AngelScript API (because AngelScript is comparatively slow with array access and some other stuff).
 But in C++ they are ok.